wkarges/post_to_sql/README.md

 This POST request requires us to define the exact time range for which we want to see data.
 This script defaults to three time ranges: 5, 10, and 15 minutes but these can easily be adjusted in section 3 (will explain further below).
 You can also use the [postunixtosql_single.py](Assets/Unused/postunixtosql_single.py) script in the Assets/Unused folder if you only want metrics for a single time range.

 ### Metric Names
 Finally the POST request allows you to define the specific metrics for which you want to pull data for each object.
-While you can adjust these using the `metric_names` variable in section 2 but you'll also need to update the SQL query in the `myscript` variable and `cursor.execute` at the bottom of section 7 (explained further below).
+While you can adjust these using the `metric_names` variable in section 2 you'll also need to update the SQL query in the `conn` variable (explained further below).

 EXAMPLE: ![MetricNames.png](images/MetricNames.png)